The ECS was only first discovered in 1992. It is one of the biggest discoveries in modern medical science.

 All of these cannabinoids interact with our ECS in a unique way.
 They bind themselves to our natural endocannabinoid receptors.
 We have CB1 and CB2 receptors.

 CB1 receptors are linked to our central nervous system, which controls pain signaling and other nerve functions.
 CB2 receptors are linked to our peripheral nervous system, which controls things like our immune system and inflammation response.
 This is how cannabis provides pain relief and reduces inflammation, but how does cannabis keep our internal processes balanced for each of us?
 It’s not a one size fits all answer.

 For example, let’s say you’ve had a long day and you haven’t slept well the past few nights.
-Consuming cannabis will most likely make you sleepy because it’s trying to balance out your sleep cycle, but someone who is well rested may consume the same cannabis and not feel sleepy because they don’t need that balanced out.
+Consuming cannabis will most likely make you sleepy because it’s trying to balance out your sleep cycle.
+At the same time, someone who is well rested may consume cannabis and not feel sleepy because they don’t need that balanced out.
 Maybe instead of needing sleep, you’ve been stressed recently and haven’t been eating much.
-Consuming cannabis could very well give you the famous munchies often joked about, and you could find yourself in front of plate full of food because that’s what you need balanced out to achieve homeostasis.
+Consuming cannabis could very well give you the famous munchies, and you could find yourself in front of plate full of food.
+This happens because that’s what you need balanced out to achieve homeostasis.